TanCodes/TanCodes/README.md

     <img src="https://raw.githubusercontent.com/TanCodes/readme_img/main/github.png">
 </p>

 #### I am  Tanmay Barvi from India .
-I'm currently in my final year, pursuing a 3-year bachelor's degree in Information technology.
-Currently learning Data Science and Time series data analysis, because i love coding with Python.
+I am a self-taught Web and Python developer with a keen interest in Web development, Data Analytics, and Software development.
+Currently learning Django, because i love working with Python.
 I'm a programmer who prefer enjoying the work instead of doing it.

 Don't worry, I'll not gonna tell you everything about me Here so have a look through my [resume](https://tanmaybarvi-resume.netlify.app/)
 &nbsp;